On this page

 General Information

-DEFRA are the lead department for the policy and legislation for POAO imports.
+DEFRA are the lead department for the policy and legislation for animal products imports and transits.
 The Animal and Plant Health Agency (APHA) look after the delivery of the official controls checks at Border Control Posts.

 Advice and guidance on importing and exporting animal products can be found on GOV.UK.
-Details on many of the requirements can be found on the APHA Border Control Posts page.
-In particular, detailed product import conditions can be found in the ‘Import Information Notes’ link and further information in the ‘OVS notes’ link The FSA website is a good source of information on imported food for both commercial and personal imports.
+In particular, detailed product import conditions can be found in the ‘Import Information Notes’ link Animal products not for human Animal products or by-products not for human consumption: Import Information Notes – GOV.UK The FSA website is a good source of information on imported food for both commercial and personal imports.

 We know how difficult it can be to select the find the correct IPAFFS to match the scientific names on the health certificate.
 To help you get this right we have developed a search tool to assist.